rejetto/hfs/dev-plugins.md

 This is a list of available frontend-events, with respective object parameter and output.

-- `additionalEntryProps`
+- `additionalEntryDetails`
-    - you receive each entry of the list, and optionally produce HTML code that will be added in the `entry-props` container.
+    - you receive each entry of the list, and optionally produce HTML code that will be added in the `entry-details` container.
     - parameter `{ entry: Entry }`

       The `Entry` type is an object with the following properties: